idbentley/idbentley.github.io/_posts/blog/2021-07-09-github-pair-concern.md

    No.  Once again, Copilot took the driver's seat.
 You don't have to write any code at all, you don't have to think about what a good quality secret key is, you don't have to figure out how to import from a configuration.

 Copilot suggests incorrect code, reinforces bad practices, and misses opportunities to correct dangerous behaviour.
-Copilot fails to act as a quality programming pair - and in both examples reduces the quality of the code our code base.
+Copilot fails to act as a quality programming pair - and in both examples shown here, Copilot's suggested code actively reduces the quality of the code our code base.

+Obviously, two examples is not sufficient to evaluate Copilot as a pairing partner, and I began to wonder if I am being too pedantic.
+Maybe it doesn't matter that Copilot isn't pair programming, and we can just chalk this up to an overzealous marketing team.
+If the code that Copilot writes is saving people time, maybe it doesn't matter if it's a good pairing partner.

+If Github can improve the training, and address these problematic suggestions, would Copilot be capable of writing modern code that follows our best practices?

-## Part 2: Copilot is trained on Legacy Open Source software
+## Part 2: Copilot is trained on Legacy code of questionable quality

 One of the most profoundly misunderstood aspects of AI systems is that you can usually define an upper bound on the quality of the trained system by evaluating the quality of it's training data.
-An AI system cannot outperform it's training data, and for a system like Copilot (a generative model), this means that it cannot lead us to write better code than whatever it is trained upon.
+An AI system cannot outperform it's training data, and for a system like Copilot (a generative model), this means that it cannot write better code than whatever it is trained upon.
 This is really important to note, with Copilot, because [we know what it has used as training data](https://twitter.com/NoraDotCodes/status/1412741339771461635).

 So, how good is the open source code that Copilot is trained on?